kisp-nus/AnvilHDL-Experiments/README.md

 This repository contains the experimental artefacts for evaluating [Anvil](https://github.com/jasonyu1996/anvil), organised into eight distinct experiments that demonstrate the functionality and correctness of designs written in Anvil compared to their SystemVerilog counterparts.

+> **Note** : The minimum prerequisites for this artefact are a working [Docker](https://docs.docker.com/engine/install/) installation and access to a Unix shell (bash is preferred to avoid syntax issues).

 ## Artefacts Overview

 1. **FIFO Queue**